Kalākaua Avenue: Route

-The arterial road, which is 4.4 kilometers in length, starts near the Diamond Head at the Kapiolani parc, which is the oldest public parc of Hawaii and continues past the Honolulu Zoo, along the beaches of Waikiki.
+The arterial road, which is 4.4 kilometers in length, starts near the Diamond Head at the Kapiolani Park, which is the oldest public park of Hawaii and continues past the Honolulu Zoo, along the beaches of Waikiki.
 The street passes through the business district, as well as the Ala Wai Canal and ends in McCully, just before the Interstate H-1 at South Beretania Street.
 It is the Kalākaua Avenue that is home to some of the most known hotels of Honolulu, such as The Royal Hawaiian Hotel, Hyatt Regency or Sheraton Waikīkī.
 Alongside this, there are a number of restaurants and luxury international fashion brands stores, as well as multiple shopping malls.